-(1) The system, as erected in the laboratory, satisfied the performance criteria which were set for its evaluation with a substantial margin.
+The Neal Mitchell Building System, as erected in the laboratory, satisfied the performance criteria which were set for its evaluation with a substantial margin.
 As a system, it exhibited strength and stiffness in excess of service and ultimate load requirements.

 (2) The walls of the system behaved as an integral part of the structure.
 They provided most of the stiffness of the system with respect to lateral loads, and provided a significant portion of the stiffness against vertical loads.
+1. INTRODUCTION